cosandr/textgenrnn/README.md

 ./run.py --model-dir <path_to_model> --cpu generate
 # Train new model using text file at ../example
 # It will be written at ./models/example_3l128bi
-# Trains with all available GPU memory, stopping at 0.7 minimum loss
+# Trains with 3GB of GPU memory, stopping at 0.7 minimum loss
 ./run.py \
     --name example --type lstm --layers 3 --size 128 --bidir \
-    --gpu-frac 0 \
+    --gpu-mem 3000 \
     train \
     --file-path ../example.txt \
     --loss-stop 0.7 --loss-min-delta 0.05 --loss-patience 5 \